laithsinawi/hipsum-pixel/README.md

 *   Add button to editor, which opens a lightbox window with UIa
 *   Generate Lorem Ipsum or Gibberish content in HTML tags (p, ol, ul, h1-h4)
-*   Generate random images in color or gray scale and from multiple different categories
+*   Generate random images in color or grayscale and from multiple different categories
 *   Configurable number of HTML elements and number of words per element
 *   Configurable image width and height and alignment using native WordPress classes (left, right, center)
 *   Configurable image source - either [LoremPixel](http://lorempixel.com) or [Placekitten](http://placekitten.com)